rrhuffy/hybristools/README.md

 Show all fields in given Type
 ==
 Works in MySQL, because of `SUBSTRING_INDEX`.
-SAP Cloud is in TODO
+SAP Cloud is in TODO probably because of used `SUBSTRING_INDEX` or `TRIM` which may be MySQL specific

 Show all fields directly accessible from given Type (`sid`)